CATEGORIES: Elder Law, Medicaid Planning, Winston Salem, North Carolina, NC.

 A MAPT MAY PROTECT A HOME WITH A MORTGAGE FROM MEDICAID ESTATE RECOVERY

-OTHER COMMON REAL ESTATE ASSET PROTECTION STRATEGIES WILL NOT WORK WHEN A MORTGAGE IS INVOLVED
+OTHER COMMON REAL ESTATE ASSET PROTECTION STRATEGIES MAY NOT WORK WHEN A MORTGAGE IS INVOLVED

-Homes with mortgages may be excluded from some other types of elder law creditor protection strategies (such as gifting or life estate deeds.)
-Because of the due on sale clause, and other provisions in their mortgage contract, homeowners with mortgages may not be able to sell or transfer their home prematurely during their lifetimes while the mortgage remains in place.
+Homes with mortgages may be excluded from other types of elder law creditor protection strategies (such as gifting, life estate deeds, and right of survivorship deeds.)
+Because of the due on sale clause, and other provisions in their mortgage contract, homeowners with mortgages may not be able to give their home away, give part of their home away, or sell or transfer their home prematurely during their lifetimes while the mortgage remains in place.
 If they do, their entire mortgage balance may become immediately due and payable at once.
-An analysis under the Garn-St. Germain Act would be needed first to determine if a given real estate transfer would or would not trigger the mortgage due on sale clause.
+Whether the due on sale clause will or will not apply in a particular instance requires an individual legal analysis under the Garn-St. Germain Depository Institutions Act.

 A MAPT MAY BE USEFUL FOR TRANSFERRING APPRECIATED ASSETS TO CHOSEN HEIRS